 This blog post and the blog posts to follow are intended to provide information to you to assist you in growing your knowledge base on this critical subject.
 So much of divorce litigation and negotiation centers around child support, and as a result, the Law Office of Bryan Fagan, PLLC, would like to go over the subject in some detail with you all.

 With that all said, let’s jump right into our discussion about child support.
-I can’t think of a better place to begin than figuring out what child support is and what it represents for parents in Texas.
+A great starting point is understanding child support and its meaning for Texas parents.

 Child Support: Paying and Receiving it in Texas

 The State of Texas does not view child support as anything other than money that goes towards providing for a child’s basic needs.
-This doesn’t mean the child support you pay or receive is supposed to fully fund your son’s baseball activities or pay for your daughter’s private school.
-Basic needs- shelter, clothing, food- are what child support covers.
+You should not expect child support to fully fund your son’s baseball activities or pay for your daughter’s private school.
+Child support primarily covers basic needs like shelter, clothing, and food.

-Part Two of the Law Office of Bryan Fagan, PLLC’s series on Child and Medical Support, will be posted tomorrow.
+Part Two of the Law Office of Bryan Fagan, PLLC’s series on Child and Medical Support is now up!

 In my opinion, a subject as dense and essential as child support requires more than just one blog post.
-Part two will come tomorrow, wherein medical help and non-standard child support payments will be discussed.
+Part two will arrive tomorrow, discussing medical help and non-standard child support payments.

 If you have any questions for one of our licensed family law attorneys, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
-A free-of-charge consultation is only a phone call away where your questions on any subject related to family law can be answered.
+You can access a free-of-charge consultation with just a phone call, where an expert will answer your questions on any subject related to family law.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce“